Striveworks/valor/docs/metrics.md

 ## Average Precision (AP)

-For object detection and instance segmentation tasks, average-precision is calculated from the intersection-over-union (IOU) of geometric predictions and ground truths.
+For object detection and instance segmentation tasks, average precision is calculated from the intersection-over-union (IOU) of geometric predictions and ground truths.

 ### Multiclass Precision and Recall